akashacms/akasharender/guide/3-create-content.html.md

 ### Page Layouts

 HTMLRenderer supports much more than just rendering content files.
-That would be very boring and not useful to simply render from a document directory to the rendering directory.
-Website designers need freedom to flow their content in all kinds of ways, to have sidebar widgets of all kinds, and on and on.
-The marketing department needs to have microformat tags of all kinds to express semantic information to search engines, hopefully having a positive SEO benefit.
-Your visitors need to be able to read/view the content, especially on their mobile device.
-Finally, the content authors need to be relieved of the burden of supplying HTML for the entire page for every document, and instead need to reuse each layout on multiple pages.
+That would be very boring and not useful to simply render from a document directory to the rendering destination directory.

+For more details beyond this brief overview see: [](layouts-partials.html)

 The template is specified in the metadata: